zkmkarlsruhe/lidar/lidarconfig/README.md

 | a1          | a1m8             |
 | a3          | a3m1             |

-Use `+` or `-` to enable or disable nodes, e.g. if their MAC Adresses are not known yet or if they should not be used by the system.
+Use `+` or `-` to enable or disable nodes, e.g. if their MAC addresses are not known yet or if they should not be used by the system.

-Once you have changed the file `sensorDB.txt`, you have to update the database:
+Once you have changed the file `sensorDB.txt`, you have to update the database.

-### Update Sensor Entries:
+### Update Sensor Entries

 When the`sensorDB.txt` is modified, the button *Apply Config* in the LidarAdmin UI changes color to red.
 You can update all fies and restart the server by pressing this button.